Da Vinci Surgical Robot Injuries - Maryland Injury Lawyers Blog

 Research is surfacing that indicates that the risks of using the da Vinci surgical system outweigh its benefits.
 The ACOG and Kaiser Insurance have openly been critical of the Da Vinci system.

-If you or a loved one has had surgery with the da Vinci system and suffered a torn artery or torn organ or other injuries, please contact the da Vinci Surgical System Lawyers at Goldberg Finnegan, LLC at 888-213-8140.
+If you or a loved one has had surgery with the da Vinci system and suffered a torn artery or torn organ or other injuries, please contact a personal injury attorney at Goldberg Finnegan, LLC at (888) 213-8140.